 Each studio is outfitted with an abundance of grip equipment including Profoto D2 lights and modifiers.

 The digital imaging lab consists of 28 instructional Macintosh computers, with 10 additional Macs supporting a tabloid flatbed scanner and multiple Hasselblad/Imacon film scanners handling all formats up to 4x5” with Canon inkjet printers capable of handling papers up to 24" wide.

 A Community Darkroom

 SMC offers a community darkroom of thirty Omega D5-XL black-and-white enlargers with a full compliment of Rodenstock lenses for 35mm, medium format and 4x5 films arrayed around a 200 square foot stainless steel sink.
 Twenty-two individual color printing rooms contain Chromega D5-XL enlargers, again with Rodenstock lenses for all formats up to 4x5”.
-Type C prints are machine-processed here, and our Ilfochrome processing is completed in a Fujimoto CP-51 dry-to-dry processor.
+Type C prints are machine-processed through our 24” RA-4 Processor.
 The Photography Department also maintains a 900 square exhibition gallery with shows running year-round.